parallaxinc/propeller/libraries/community/p2/All/nextion_ez_p2/README.md

 PRI callCommand(_cmd)      'parse the 1st command byte and decide how to proceed case _cmd
-    "T" :                             'standard Easy Nextion Library commands start with "T" nx_sub := nextion.getSubCmd     ' so we need the second byte to know what function to call callTrigger(nx_sub)
+    "T" :                             'standard Easy Nextion Library commands start with "T" nx_sub := nextion.getSubCmd()   ' so we need the second byte to know what method to call callTrigger(nx_sub)

-PRI callTrigger(_triggerId)  'use the 2nd command byte from nextion and call associated function case _triggerId
+PRI callTrigger(_triggerId)  'use the 2nd command byte from nextion and call associated method case _triggerId
     $00 :
       trigger00()